Blockchain Boom in the Virtual Games Divisions, Trending Now More than Ever

 Every major company has established its own blockchain development divisions, to carry on research, and create newer possibilities for use.
 These moves saw Facebook and JPMorgan create their own cryptocurrencies, and IBM create the blockchain based global payments platform World Wire, which is now operational in 72 countries, working with over 47 fiat currencies.

 However, there is one sector, which not even Satoshi Nakamoto would have thought to be influenced heavily by blockchain.
 And that’s video games!
-The evergreen amusement market is now being revolutionized by the innovative technology, especially by eliminating the issues which have plagued the market for quite a long time.
+The evergreen amusement market is now being revolutionized by innovative technology, especially by eliminating the issues which have plagued the market for quite a long time.
 Two of the major problems are copyright infringement and hacking.
 These two have been hurting gaming companies for years.

 Blockchain has a perfect solution to these problems.
 The immutable ledger and unchangeable information make the games completely hack-proof.
-Moreover, implementation of blockchain in e-sports games will allow the athletes to get their fair share in revenue for their virtual representation.
+Moreover, the implementation of blockchain in e-sports games will allow the athletes to get their fair share in revenue for their virtual representation.
 Prior to this, only the player sponsors got the big chunk, while athletes themselves had to do with a much lesser amount.

 The smartphone boom in the past few years has led to the rise of mobile gaming to a great level.
 Big names like PUBG, FIFA, PES, and NFS are now offering smartphone versions of their games, with a bunch of value-added services.
 This makes blockchain extremely apt for the industry.